 Map 1.
-The township of Zinacantán, in highland Chiapas, Mexico.
+The township of Zinacantán, in highland Chiapas, Mexico

-In of my own work on linguistic representations of "space" in Tzotzil (Mayan) I have focused on two striking features of communicative practice in the community of Zinacantán, in highland Chiapas, Mexico (see map 1).
-The first is the structure of speech and the high degree of lexical elaboration in various spatial subsystems in the spoken language.
-The second has to do not with words but with co-speech gestures that give direct evidence about Tzotzil speakers' conceptualizations of space even in the absence of corresponding spoken forms.
+Work on linguistic representations of space in Tzotzil has focused on two striking features of communicative practice in the community of Zinacantán, in highland Chiapas, Mexico (see map 1).
+The first is the high degree of lexical elaboration in various spatial subsystems in the spoken language.
+The second is the co-speech gestures that give direct evidence about Tzotzil speakers' conceptualizations of space even in the absence of corresponding spoken forms.
+As background to the present chapter I shall, in the next section, briefly sketch results from these two investigations of Tzotzil spoken interaction.

-Space in spoken Tzotzil